hasufell/exherbo-dockermail/core/README.md

 4. Change the hostname in file `/var/lib/dockermail/settings/myhostname` to the correct fully qualified domain of your server.

+5. Set the "mynetworks" variable for postfix in file `/var/lib/dockermail/settings/postfix-networks` to e.g. `127.0.0.0/8 [::1]/128` (one single line only).

 5. Build container

 		docker build -t dockermail_email_core .